 6. Conflict resolution mechanisms

-This principle states that members and officials should have immediate access to low-cost arenas to resolve conflicts among members or between members and officials.
+This principle states that members and officials should have immediate access to low-cost arenas to resolve conflict among members or between members and officials.
 It acknowledges that rules in reality are never unambiguous, and that even when the monitors and sanctioners are themselves members, the rules can be interpreted quite differently by each individual.

 Each of these scenarios requires evaluation through conflict-resolution mechanisms that allow for community members to decide upon sanctions in a democratic manner.
-Systems that do not have access to these types of mechanisms create an environment where rules may come to be viewed as unfair, and result in a declining rate of conformance to collective agreements.
+Systems that do not have access to these types of mechanisms create an environment where rules may come to be viewed as unfair and result in a declining rate of conformance to collective agreements.

 7. Minimal recognition of rights to organize

 This principle states that all members are endowed with the ability to create their own institutions and that this ability is not challenged by external authorities.
-It acknowledges that members within a community devise their own rules without creating formal structures and that if the sustainability of this system is to endure for long periods of time, those rules should not be influenced or changed by external individuals and organizations.
+It acknowledges that members within a community devise their own rules without creating formal structures, and, that if the sustainability of this system is to endure for long periods of time, those rules should not be influenced or changed by external individuals and organizations.

 In the TEC, we accomplish this principle by not establishing strict rules as a prerequisite for participation.
 Instead, we provide broad guidelines for members in the form of our agreements and allow each Working Group to decide the most optimal path forward.
 Scaling the organization horizontally and minimizing forms of hierarchy can only be accomplished by recognizing the rights of members to organize themselves in a manner that is not dictated by external authorities.